Synchronization under Dynamic Constraints: Related Work

 In~\cite{DBLP:journals/tcs/Ryzhikov19a,DBLP:journals/fuin/RyzhikovS18} several hardness and inapproximability results are obtained for WAAs, which can be transferred into our setting as depicted in Section~\ref{sec:results}.
 We will also observe \We-hardness results from the reductions given in~\cite{DBLP:journals/tcs/Ryzhikov19a}.
 So far, only little is known (see for example~\cite{DBLP:journals/jcss/FernauHV15,DBLP:journals/dmtcs/VorelR15,DBLP:conf/ncma/BruchertseiferF19}) about the parameterized complexity of all the different synchronization variants considered in the literature.

 While synchronizing an automaton under a given order, the set of available (or allowed) transitions per state may depend on the previously visited states on all paths.
-This dynamic can also be observed in weighted and timed automata \cite{DBLP:conf/fsttcs/0001JLMS14}.
+This dynamic of allowed transitions of a state depending on the history of chosen transition can also be observed in weighted and timed automata \cite{DBLP:conf/fsttcs/0001JLMS14}.
 More static constraints given by a second automaton have been discussed in~\cite{DBLP:conf/mfcs/FernauGHHVW19}.